Board of Directors

 Pastor Carr has a heart and vision to reach the world with the Gospel.
 He has ministered the Word of God in leadership and pastors conferences in countries around the world, including, Australia, Brazil, Singapore, Mexico, Russia, Bermuda, Philippines, China, Korea, France, Sweden, India and Africa.

-In addition to his pastoral responsibilities, Pastor Carr is a member of the International Convention of Faith Ministers (ICFM), a board member of C.G.I.
-(Church Growth International, Dr. David Yonggi Cho, Chairman) and President of the Mercy Ministries Board.
+In addition to his pastoral responsibilities, Pastor Carr is a member of the International Convention of Faith Ministers (ICFM) and a board member of C.G.I.
+(Church Growth International, Dr. David Yonggi Cho, Chairman).

 Pastor Carr and his wife, Becky, have three children: a son, Taylor, and two daughters, Lindsey and Lainey.